 To be honest, I’m still not sure how I feel about this album.
 As soon as it was finished it felt like it didn’t measure up to the one that came before it.
-The rawness was there, the emotional nudity was there, but I thought I did a subpar mixing job and it felt weighed down by too much bland acoustic shit.
-At the same time, I felt like Bad Karma, Lankysuicide, and Thank You for Not Caring were a couple of my best songs.
+The rawness was there, the emotional nudity was there, but I thought I did a subpar mixing job and the whole thing felt like it got weighed down by too much bland acoustic shit.
+At the same time, I felt like Bad Karma, Lankysuicide, and Thank You for Not Caring were a few of my best songs.

 Lankysuicide might be the best thing on the whole album, unpolished singing and all.
 It would have ended up on BEAUTIFULLY STUPID if I made my way around to recording it back then.
-It’s as defeated and honest as anything on that album, but also its own beast, with an instrumental workout filling out the latter half of the song that doesn’t really sound like anything I’d done before, with or without a wah pedal.
+It’s as defeated and honest as anything on that album.
+It’s also very much its own beast, with an instrumental workout filling out the latter half of the song that doesn’t really sound like anything I’d done before with or without a wah pedal.

 Both those songs are a little less ragged here than the live versions were, and my guitar-playing is cleaner without the radio nerves, but there’s still enough imperfection to keep them honest.
 Those are the two places where the acoustic approach really pays off, and that climactic high note in Unstable Things might be one of my longest and highest held notes on record.

 We Can Be Happy dates back to the band days.
 Gord and Tyson liked the song, so we probably would have ended up recording it together at some point.
 Maybe it would have found a place on the full-length album the CASTRATED EP was supposed to become.
 I have to say I think it works better as an acoustic thing than it would have as a band vehicle.
 It’s even got a proper chorus!